Minu321/Minu321/README.md

 ## I am Mina

-- 🎓 &nbsp; I am studying Front-end Development at Noroff School of technology and digital media.
+- 🎓&nbsp;I am studying Front-end Development at Noroff School of technology and digital media.
 - 🤔 My interest lies in front end web development.

 ## A little more about me: